 Remember, the goal with all of these systems or routines is for you to SPEAK LESS WORDS.
 Instead of directing a child’s every step because they tend to stop thinking when there is work involved, you point them to the list.
 “Go do the list.”

-So, what systems are you setting up before school gets out this June?
+So, what systems are you setting up?
 Make a list.

 This post may contain affiliate links.
 See the disclosure policy for more information.